We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Content tools in GrowthBar

-GrowthBar’s ‘content generator’ tool uses AI (artificial intelligence) to help you create new blog posts and web pages, and is is positioned as its star feature.
+GrowthBar’s ‘blogpost generator’ tool uses AI (artificial intelligence) to help you create new blog posts and web pages, and is positioned as its star feature.

-There are a few different ways to use it, but all start with you entering a phrase that you’d like ideas for into the content generator.
+There are a few different ways to use it, but it all starts with you entering a keyword phrase and article title that you’d like ideas for into the content generator.

 (For my test, I decided to use it to create some content about my home city, Dublin.)